ADHD animal models with unknown dopamine alteration

 3.7.
 Guanylylcyclase-C-KO mouse (GC-C-KO mouse)

 Guanylyl cyclase-C (GC-C) is a membrane receptor and is found together with tyrosine hydroxylase in the VTA and the substantia nigra pars compacta.
 GC-C can modulate dopamine signaling.
-Activation of GC-C by GC-C ligands, such as guanylin or uroguanylin, potentiates the excitatory responses mediated by glutamate and acetylcholine receptors via the activity of guanosine 3’,5’-monophosphate-dependent protein kinase (PKG), which affects dopaminergic cells.
+Activation of GC-C by GC-C ligands, such as guanylin or uroguanylin, potentiates glutamate and acetylcholine receptor-mediated excitatory responses via guanosine 3’,5’-monophosphate-dependent protein kinase (PKG) activity, which affects dopaminergic cells.

 GC-C-KO mice show: